xamry/notes/Bigdata/BigdataHDP.md

 ## Setup and publish some data
 Kafka comes preinstalled with HDP.

-Log in to Ambari with admin user, click on Kafka and start it (if not already started) SSH to Sandbox with Maria_dev/maria_dev cd /usr/hdp/current/kafka-broker ls cd bin
+ - Log in to Ambari with admin user, click on Kafka and start it (if not already started)
+ - SSH to Sandbox with Maria_dev/maria_dev

+### Navigate to Kafka directory

+    cd /usr/hdp/current/kafka-broker
+    ls
+    cd bin
+    ls

+### Create a topic
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE4ODMzOTc3LC0xODkyMjc2ODE3LDM5Mz
-UyMDk5NF19
+eyJoaXN0b3J5IjpbLTEyMTc2NTczNDUsLTE4OTIyNzY4MTcsMz
+kzNTIwOTk0XX0=
 -->